 Integrative Medicine Service

-Our Integrative Medicine Service is designed to enhance quality of life through healing regimens that address the body, mind, and spirit.
-Beneficial complementary therapies include various types of massage, acupuncture, hypnotherapy, meditation, visualization exercises, and other mind-body therapies, music therapy, and nutritional counseling, as well as classes such as yoga, t'ai chi, and chair aerobics.
-Patients may benefit from some of these services in the hospital, while others are better suited to recovering patients or recovered patients after discharge.
+Our Integrative Medicine Service complements other medical care by addressing the physical and emotional symptoms associated with cancer and its treatment.
+We offer various types of massage, acupuncture, hypnotherapy, meditation, visualization and other mind-body therapies, music therapy, and nutritional counseling, as well as classes in yoga, t'ai chi, and chair aerobics.

 Help for Older Patients

 A diagnosis of cancer is difficult at any age, but older patients face unique challenges.
 Memorial Sloan-Kettering Cancer Center is committed to providing cancer patients aged 65 and older with the treatment, facilities, and support they need.